Fondo de planta borrosa de tratamiento de cáncer de mecc

 There is no standard treatment for children with newly diagnosed central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).
 Because AT/RT is fast-growing, a combination of treatments is usually given.

-After surgery to remove the tumor, treatments for AT/RT may include combinations of the following:
+After surgery to remove the tumor, treatment for AT/RT may include combinations of:

 Treatment of Recurrent Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor

-There is no standard treatment for children with recurrent childhood central nervous system atypical teratoid/rhabdoid tumor.
-Treatment may include the following:
+There is no standard treatment for children with recurrent central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).

 To Learn More about Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor and Other Childhood Brain Tumors